Topographs for binary quadratic forms and class numbers: Continued fractions and the modular group

-We see from the proof of Theorem \ref{genc} that when $z \in F_{p/q}$ or $\overline G_{p/q}$ then the general algorithm output $a_0, a_1, \dots, a_r$ has up to two more numbers than the continued fraction terms of $p/q$.
+It may also be seen from the proof of Theorem \ref{genc} that when $z \in F_{p/q}$ or $\overline G_{p/q}$ then the general algorithm output $a_0, a_1, \dots, a_r$ has up to two more numbers than the continued fraction terms of $p/q$.
 Excluding these extra numbers, these sequences agree except possibly differing by $1$ in the last.

 For the application we have in mind, put